The Setup Journey

 Cloud Path

-Users who launch a pre-installed HeartSuite Core Secure cloud instance (AWS AMI, GCP image) boot directly into Setup Mode.
-Phase 1 completes automatically.
+Users who launch a pre-installed Root Lock by HeartSuite cloud instance (AWS AMI, GCP image) boot directly into Setup Mode.
+The Dashboard confirms Phase 1 is complete.
 The Dashboard appears on first login with the current system state and a Suggested Next Step.
 No manual verification is required.

 Local Path

-Users who install HeartSuite Core Secure on bare-metal or custom VMs follow a longer path:
+Users who install Root Lock by HeartSuite on bare-metal or custom VMs follow a longer path:

-2. Prepare GRUB and install the HeartSuite Core Secure kernel.
+- Prepare GRUB and install the Root Lock by HeartSuite kernel.

-4. After Phase 1 completes, the Dashboard appears and the journey merges with the Cloud path.
+- After Phase 1 is complete, the Dashboard appears and the journey merges with the Cloud path.

 Both paths converge at the Dashboard after Phase 1.
 From that point forward, the workflow is identical.